MarufPulok/pick-flick/README.md

 - **🎯 Personalized Picks** - One recommendation at a time based on your taste profile
 - **🧠 Preference Learning** - System learns from your likes/dislikes to improve over time
 - **🔄 Content Diversity** - Automatically varies between movies, series, and anime
+- **⏰ Time-Based Suggestions** - Different recommendations based on time of day (morning, evening, late night)
+- **😊 Mood Analysis** - AI-powered mood detection for contextual recommendations

 ### Rich Discovery
+- **🔍 Universal Search** - Search movies, TV shows, and people with real-time autocomplete
 - **🎬 Trailer Preview** - Watch trailers directly in the app via modal player
 - **💡 "Why This Pick?"** - See explanations for why each recommendation matches you
 - **📺 Streaming Availability** - See where to watch (Netflix, Hulu, Disney+, etc.)
-- **🆓 Universal Free Streaming** - Direct links to 100% free streaming platforms for movies, TV shows, and anime
+- **🆓 Universal Free Streaming** - Direct links to MovieBox, Cineb, SyncPlay for free streaming
-- **▶️ In-App Streaming** - Watch movies, TV shows, and anime directly in the app without leaving the page
+- **▶️ In-App Streaming** - Watch movies, TV shows, and anime directly without leaving the page
+- **✨ More Like This** - Discover similar content with inline streaming buttons

+### Content Exploration
+- **🔥 Trending Now** - See what's popular globally and in your region
+- **📑 Watchlist** - Save content to watch later with filtering and quick-pick
+- **📜 Watch History** - Track your viewing history with filters, pagination, and export (JSON/CSV)

 ### Two Modes
 - **✨ Smart Mode** - AI picks based on your complete taste profile